Aputiti/metropoliaProjects/README.md

-# myProjects 🧾
+# myProjects 🗂

 ----------------------------------------------------------------------------------------------------------------------------------------------------------

-Updated project (The Airport Book v2) walkthrough:
+Updated project (The Airport Book v2):

 - Instead of the website being vertically scrollable the content has been cut into three sections
 - New animations and visual upgrades to the book